octoblu/test-genisys-factory/README.md

 - Go to interaction-monitor.octoblu.com/(uuid of the new inquisitor device here)/graph to check that the inquisitor created properly
 - We can also add or remove device from the inquisitor device group from "things.octoblu.com"
 - Always update device's subscription using meshblu-inquisitor everytime you add or remove a additional device

+To Run the Test
+- Make sure to have include meshblu.json of admin user inside room's config folder

+- run command from /test/ folder:
+    -- For complete instant meeting: env ROOM=../config/<name of config folder for the room>/ mocha Test-Instant-Meeting.js -- For instant meeting without skype: env ROOM=../config/<name of config folder for the room>/ mocha Test-Instant-Meeting-without-skype.js